woustachemax/orange/README.md

-# About
+## Zest Your Way to Better Habits 🍊

-Transform your habits into a rewarding orange collection game.
+> Transform your habits into a rewarding orange collection game.
 Each completed habit earns you an orange, building streaks and maintaining momentum toward your goals.
 Clean interface, smooth animations, and satisfying progress tracking.

 # Tech Stack